 As a general notion, it is crucial to understand the direct sale of products off a website constitutes a legal transaction.
 Spending a bit of money on a lawyer can keep you out of serious trouble.

 Copyright and Trademark Notices

 Do you need to publish the magic “C” and “R” notices on your website?
 Yes, you do.
 Make sure you are using the symbols correctly.

 The Good News

 There is good news?
 Yes.
 The legal documents discussed above all have one thing in common.
-They are designed to protect your rights online.
-While there are certain requirements you must comply with, doing so is often the difference between being dragged into a lawsuit or not.
+Lawyers draft the documents to protect your rights online.
+While there are specific requirements you must comply with, doing so is often the difference between being dragged into a lawsuit or not.
 Given this, I suggest you view the cost of preparing legal documentation for your website as an investment in your business, something akin to buying insurance.